catherinepope/papermod/content/posts/dealing-with-darwin-days.md

 - Organising your workspace.
 - Verifying citations.

 No single approach will work every time a Darwin Day strikes.
 The longer the list, the better your chance of finding a suitable activity.
 If you work through all of them and still nothing’s happening, it’s a good idea to give yourself a day off.
 That could be a sign that you’re overdoing it.
+And it's time to [create an energy budget](../../workshops/resources/managing-your-energy-budget/).